saud5211/JavaUWP/docs/PATCHING.md

 - `OutputConsumerPath`
 - `FabricLauncherBase`

+The patch script copies every compiled `.class` file from the patch output into the Fabric Loader JAR.
+This is intentional: Java sources can generate synthetic inner classes such as `OutputConsumerPath$1.class`, and leaving an old inner class in the JAR can break Fabric at remap time.

 The main goals are:

 - Avoid `Path.toRealPath()` in places where the Xbox sandbox blocks or breaks the underlying Windows path query.